Punch (website)

 Punch is an online media website covering drinks, drinking culture, and nightlife.
 The website was founded by Talia Baiocchi and Aaron Wehner in 2013.
+The site has been recognized six times by the James Beard Foundation Awards.

 Vox Media acquired Punch in 2021 as a companion site to Eater.
-The site has been recognized six times by the James Beard Foundation Awards.
+In 2026, Penske Media Corporation, the largest shareholder of Vox Media, agreed to acquire a number of the company's brands, consolidating its existing publishing portfolio into a new subsidiary, PMX, comprising over 25 titles, thereby strengthening its position as the largest digital media publisher.

 History

 The drinks and nightlife site Punch is a brand of the digital media company Vox Media.
 It covers drinking culture and home bartending, offering feature stories and guides alongside a cocktail recipe database with over 2,500 recipes.
 The property earns revenue via advertising, sometimes displaying content generated by Vox Creative.

 Punch was founded in 2013 by current editor-in-chief Talia Baiocchi and Aaron Wehner, with Baiocchi serving as the site’s editor-in-chief.
 The site was initially focused around wine, spirits, cocktails, and nightlife.
 In August 2021, Punch was acquired by Vox Media as a companion brand to Eater, expanding coverage to include social videos.
 In 2023, Punch launched Pre Shift, a newsletter for the hospitality industry, in collaboration with Eater.